Laboratory and Monitoring Services

 Each year thousands of samples are analyzed in Arkansas Department of Energy & Environment (E&E) Division of Environmental Quality's (DEQ's) state-of-the-art laboratory facilities.
 The resulting data is invaluable to Arkansans who want to learn more about the water quality in their favorite nature areas or about the air quality in a given town.

-Air Chemistry Laboratory
+Office of Air Quality Laboratory

 Whether you are a citizen wanting to know the quality of the lake, river or stream near you or an environmental consultant needing information to prepare a permit application for a client, you can download water quality data.

-Laboratory Certification Program
+Laboratory Accreditation Program

-The division also certifies laboratories in Arkansas and across the US, ensuring that data submitted for development, planning, permitting or other functions in our state meet strict standards.
+Department of Energy & Environment also certifies laboratories in Arkansas and across the US, ensuring that data submitted for development, planning, permitting or other functions in our state meet strict standards.